AWS Elastic Beanstalk vs OpsWorks vs CloudFormation – Certification

 2. Create a new stack and layers with identical configuration, add instances with the latest Amazon Linux AMI specified as a custom AMI to the new layer, switch DNS to the new stack, and tear down the old stack.
 (Blue-Green Deployment)

 4. Specify the latest Amazon Linux AMI as a custom AMI at the stack level, terminate instances of the stack and let AWS OpsWorks launch new instances with the new AMI.
-(Will lead to downtime)
+(Would result in downtime)

 References